Implications of $f(R)$ gravity on late-time cosmic structure growth through a complete description of density perturbations: Cosmological implications

-for a given matter power spectrum $P(z,k)$ and where $j_{0,1}$ are the corresponding spherical Bessel functions.
 Not only does the modified growth rate impact these components through its different evolution with redshift, but it leaves direct imprints of the scale-dependency of $f(R)$ gravity via its presence within the integration over $k$.
 The presence of the spherical Bessel functions with $kr$ as the argument transforms scales from functions wavenumber $k$ to functions of scale $r$.
 We thus expect that for large values of $r$ (small $k$) the modified theory's effects should be effectively negligible, such that we recover $\Lambda$CDM.

 We show the results for the transverse and parallel components of the correlation tensor in Fig. \ref{fig:CorrelationTensor}.
 We see that indeed the $f(R)$ predictions tend to the standard $\Lambda$CDM values for large distances ($r\gtrsim100\ \text{Mpc}$), as expected.
 As these two quantities are calculated from an integral over $k$, it is possible that for small distances the difference between the quasistatic equations and the even higher-order full equations is fleshed out in a way that allows for a clear distinction between the two, even though this has not been observed in the HS model in this work's analyzes thus far.
 However, we still find that the two approaches - quasistatic and full resolution - yield identical results for all correlation distances.
 Nevertheless, the distinct departure from $\Lambda$CDM at small scales could serve as a smoking gun for modified gravity in peculiar velocity catalogs such as SFI++ \cite{Springob:2007vb} or 6dF \cite{Springob:2014qja}, as well as providing additional means to constrain the theory's parameters.